Self-Enquiry Meditation: About the Question “Who Am I?”

 Neutrality and Surrender

-In the Self-Enquiry Method of Ramana Maharshi, the question “Who am I?” has a very special quality because it is an interrogation which makes the mind enter into a state of void.
+In Ramana Maharshi’s Self-Enquiry meditation, the question “Who am I?” has a very special quality because it is an interrogation that makes the mind enter a state of void.
 If we have wisdom and adequately train the mind, not superimposing anything on this void (no concepts, no attributes), the Reality of the Spiritual Heart, atman, emerges.

 Harmony Brought by Surrender

-The Question and “Neti Neti”
+The Question and “Neti, Neti”

 Trying to reveal “The Ineffable” with the help of the question “Who am I?” is not a meditation on a specific object.
 The Spiritual Heart, atman, is not, as we have clearly stated before, an object.
-In such a meditation, we remain lucid, without interpreting, without judging, simply following the intimate feeling of existence.
-This feeling is not unknown, but just usually ignored because of our different identifications with the body, mind, etc.
+In such a meditation, we remain lucid, without interpreting, without judging—merely following the intimate feeling of existence.
+This feeling is not unknown but is usually ignored because of our identifications with the body, mind, etc.

-It follows that any time the mind tends to hold on to a concept in the desire to explain and make objective the ineffable experience of the Supreme Self, it is necessary to remember the famous Vedantic negation “Neti, Neti.”
-(Not this, nor that).
+It follows that any time the mind tends to hold on to a concept in the desire to explain and make objective the ineffable experience of the Supreme Self, it is necessary to remember the famous Vedantic negation “Neti, Neti” (“not this, nor that”).

-The path of Self-Enquiry is, in fact, an elimination of all that is known, because, for the moment, the direct knowledge of the Supreme Self’s true nature is missing.
+The path of Self-Enquiry is an elimination of all that is known, as for the moment, the direct knowledge of the Supreme Self’s true nature is missing.
 Only by eliminating what is known (our thoughts, perceptions, and emotions) will it be possible to reveal the Ultimate “I,” the Eternal Present.
 Thus, we immerse ourselves in an awareness that becomes increasingly intimate and profound.